Share on twitter

 Normal usage rates or (Daily Ammunition Expenditure Rates – DAER) were regularly exceeded, sometimes by spectacular margins.

-The difficult terrain and lack of transport meant distributing stores onwards from the Beach Support Area was difficult, getting it onto a beach was one thing but getting it to the point of use was very much another.
+The difficult terrain and lack of transport meant distributing stores onwards from the Beach Support Area were difficult, getting it onto a beach was one thing but getting it to the point of use was very much another.

-A lack of palletisation and poor-quality packing materials, MFO boxes used for stores, for example, created many needless delays.
+With a lack of palletisation and poor-quality packing materials, MFO boxes used for stores, for example, created many needless delays.

 It was one of the very few modern conflicts fought without the benefit of large numbers of wheeled vehicles and this resulted in a reliance on individual fitness and a finite number of helicopters.

-In the week after the landings during which so much punishment was doled out by both sides there was an overwhelming pressure to get going and move out of the beach head but because of the inability of the task force to build up a sufficient logistics strength to do so would have invited much greater casualties and the real possibility of a strategic failure.
-Despite much second guessing and revisionism, Major General Jeremy Moore was absolutely correct to withstand the pressure and wait until the logistics were in place to move forward.
+In the week after the landings during which so much punishment was doled out by both sides there was an overwhelming pressure to get going and move out of the beachhead but because of the inability of the task force to build up a sufficient logistics strength to do so would have invited much greater casualties and the real possibility of a strategic failure.
+Despite much second-guessing and revisionism, Major General Jeremy Moore was absolutely correct to withstand the pressure and wait until the logistics were in place to move forward.

 In the final analysis, Operation Corporate was a logistical triumph but there were definitely opportunities for improvement and resultant changes, especially in organisation and command arrangement, reflected this.